ryran/apache-smemstat/README.md

 Total:     0.0 B  2308.0 K  3620.0 K    23.2 M
 ```

+In The above output, the RSS column is the same one reported by standard tools like `top` and `ps`.

+The USS column shows the *Unique Set Size* -- i.e., unshared memory specific to that process.
+This is the best indicator of how much RAM a particular process is using.

+The PSS column shows the *Proportional Set Size* -- i.e., USS + an appropriate proportion of the shared memory.
+This is usually the best way to gauge the total RAM usage of a group of processes (like all `httpd`).

 ### Wait, so what's apache-smemstat?
 This is is a way to quickly summarize smemstat-like information about all httpd processes into a single column-separated line -- e.g., for writing out to a log file regularly.

-Here's what the help page look like, including some examples.
+Here's what the help page looks like, including some examples.

 ```
 $ apache-smemstat -h